rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 ## 4.22.6 Statements relating to manufacture only

 <a name="4.22.6.1">4.22.6.1</a> If the resource bears only a statement relating to manufacture or multiple such statements, generally assume the manufacturer to also be functioning as publisher.
-Treat the statement as a [publication statement](/DCRMR/ppdm/Publication-statement/).
+Treat the statement as a [Publication statement](/DCRMR/ppdm/Publication-statement/).

 ## 4.22.7 Statements relating to publication, distribution, etc. and to manufacture